Madanmohan Tarkalankar

-Madanmohan Tarkalankar (3 January 1817 – 9 March 1858) is one of the Sanskrit scholars of the Indian subcontinent in the nineteenth century who has made a special contribution to the development of written Bengali language.
-He is also considered as one of the pioneers of the Bengali renaissance.
+Madanmohan Tarkalankar (3 January 1817 – 9 March 1858) is one of the Sanskrit scholars of the Indian subcontinent in the nineteenth century who has made a special contribution to the development of the written Bengali language.
+He is also considered one of the pioneers of the Bengali renaissance.
 He was a professor at Fort William College and authored several textbooks on early childhood education.

 Birth and family identity

 He was born in 1817 in a Hindu Brahmin family in Bethuadahari, Nakashipara.
-His father's name is Ramdhan Chattopadhyay He had two children named Bhuvanmala and Kundamala.
+His father's name is Ramdhan Chattopadhyay.
+He had two children named Bhuvanmala and Kundamala.

 Education

-He studied at the Sanskrit College, where he was a classmate of Ishwar chandra Vidyasagar.
+He studied at the Sanskrit College, where he was a classmate of Ishwar Chandra Vidyasagar.
 He later studied at the Presidency University.

 Work life

 He was a professor of literature at Fort William College.
-Later in November 1850 he was appointed as the District Judge of Murshidabad.
+Later in November 1850, he was appointed as the District Judge of Murshidabad.
 He was appointed Deputy Magistrate of Murshidabad (in December 1855) and Kandi in 1856.